 Avoid placing your terrarium near a heat source like a radiator or in the bathroom.

 The cyclic conditions inside a terrarium mean it can hydrate and rehydrate itself naturally.
 What we must do is to ensure the water levels are always balanced.

 As long as the moss is healthy, green and moist, the terrarium is sufficiently hydrated and does not need to be watered.
 Normally, just one or two waterings per year are enough.
-Refer to our Terrarium Care booklet to see how much water to give your terrarium.

 If the moss is dry or pale in colour, despite recent watering, lightly spray the moss with rainwater.

 When the leaves touch the terrarium glass, it’s time to trim the branch.
 A few simple scissor strokes should suffice.

 Allow some time for the plant to heal by leaving the terrarium lid open for about 2 hours.
 Be sure to carefully collect any fallen leaves to avoid mould as they decompose.